Yes, vouchers expire seven days after the date of issue. Please contact your referrer if you run into difficulties redeeming your voucher in time.

 We often need help in our warehouse (High Town area), help with driving, and help with supermarket collections.
 Details of days/times can be found by following the link below.
-You must be over 18 years old to volunteer, but younger people may wish to help by organising a food collection at school, or doing a sponsored challenge like young Dirk, who walked 89 miles and raised £2000.
+You must be over 18 years old to volunteer, but younger people may wish to help by organising a food collection at school, or doing a sponsored challenge like this.

 Main page: Volunteer